bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

     module.exports = knex(config);

 To use the query builder elsewhere in our code, we need to call `knex` and pass in a `config` object.
-We'll be discussing Knex configuration more in a future module.
+We’ll be discussing Knex configuration more in a future module.
 Still, we only need the `client`, `connection`, and `useNullAsDefault` keys as shown above.
 The `filename` should point towards the pre-existing database file, which can be recognized by the `.db3` extension.

 **GOTCHA**: The file path to the database should be with respect to the **root** of the repo, not the configuration file itself.